INL/BlackLab/doc/technical/design/plan-relations.md

     )

 This would return spans including a verb and its subject and object, with the verb tagged as `V`, the subject as `S` and the object as `O`.

+### Other functions

+    rtype('span', 'tag', 's', 'sentiment', 'happy')

+is roughty equivalent to (specific way of indexing may change):

+    [_relation="span{tag:s}.*{sentiment:happy}.*"]

+Note that we now encode all attribute values into the indexed term, so we only need to store the payload once and cannot mix up attributes with those of other spans/relations.
+The downside is that the regex becomes more complicated)